A physicist discovers the edge of madness & the courage to love.

-"Yeah, it used to be over there," Ritter pointed to a cluster of wires next to a fuse box.
-"When the uniform boys came in they weren't sure what they had.
+"Yeah, it used to be over there," Ritter pointed to a cluster of wires dangling from the wall.
+"When the uniform boys came in, they weren't sure what they had.
 Dead body and equipment humming like a hive of bees.
-Thought it might be some kind of explosive device and called in the bomb squad.
+They thought it might be some kind of explosive device and called in the bomb squad.
 Just to be safe they cut power and clipped the wires."

 "Did they find anything... dangerous," I asked.